ofiwg/ofi-guide/OFIGuide.md

 ## Communication Resources

-We need to take a brief detour in the discussion in order delve deeper into the network problem and solution space.
+We need to take a brief detour in the discussion in order to delve deeper into the network problem and solution space.
 Instead of continuing to think of a socket as a single entity, with both send and receive capabilities, we want to consider its components separately.
 A network socket can be viewed as three basic constructs: a transport level address, a send or transmit queue, and a receive queue.
 Because our discussion will begin to pivot away from pure socket semantics, we will refer to our network 'socket' as an endpoint.

 In order to reduce an application's memory footprint, we need to consider features that fall outside of the socket API.
 So far, much of the discussion has been around sending data to a peer.
 We now want to focus on the best mechanisms for receiving data.